-The Department of Justice (DOJ) is committed to protecting the rights and privacy of all individuals in accordance with the EU General Data Protection Regulation, 2016/679 (GDPR) as given further effect in Part 3 of the Data Protection Act 2018.
+The Garda Síochána Inspectorate is committed to protecting the rights and privacy of all individuals in accordance with the EU General Data Protection Regulation, 2016/679 (GDPR) as given further effect in Part 3 of the Data Protection Act 2018.

-The Department’s Data Protection Policy sets out how DOJ secures and manages personal data in accordance with the Principles of GDPR.
-It can be viewed by clicking on the following link – Department of Justice Data Protection Policy.
+The Inspectorate’s Data Protection Policy sets out how the Inspectorate secures and manages personal data in accordance with the Principles of GDPR.
+It can be viewed by clicking on the following link https://www.gsinsp.ie/wp-content/uploads/2021/04/GSI-Data-Protection-Policy.pdf.
 The Policy also explains how you can request access to your personal data.

-The Data Protection Officer for the Department of Justice is Ms Eileen Tully.
+The Data Protection Officer for the Garda Síochána Inspectorate is Mr Paul McDonnell.
 Data protection queries should be forwarded to [email protected]

 This privacy statement explains how Garda Síochána Inspectorate collects and uses information about you, based on your visits to this website.
 You also have a right to obtain personal data about you kept by Garda Síochána Inspectorate.
 This is explained in our Data Protection Policy referenced above.